firepear/gnatwren/README.md

 - `active`: No current function
 - `intervals`: The set of intervals, in seconds, which will be selected from after each report is made.
-The default set is the primes around 30 and 45, resulting in (on average) 1.69 updates per minute, while minimizing simultaneous updates
+The default set is the primes between 30 and 50, resulting in (on average) 1.51 updates per minute, while minimizing simultaneous updates